Chef: Chef de partie

-Commis (chef) / Range chef
+Commis (chef)/Range chef

-A commis is a basic chef in larger kitchens who works under a chef de partie to learn the station's or range's responsibilities and operation.
+A commis is a basic or junior chef in larger kitchens who works under a chef de partie to learn the station's or range's responsibilities and operation.
 This may be a chef who has recently completed formal culinary training or is still undergoing training.

 Brigade system titles

-Station-chef titles which are part of the brigade system include:
+Station-chef titles, created by Escoffier, which are part of the brigade system include:

 Kitchen assistant

-Kitchen assistants are of two types, kitchen-hands and stewards/ kitchen porters.
+Kitchen assistants are of two types, kitchen-hands and stewards/kitchen porters.
 Kitchen-hands assist with basic food preparation tasks under the chef's direction.
 They carry out relatively unskilled tasks such as peeling potatoes and washing salad.
-Stewards/ kitchen porters are involved in the scullery, washing up and general cleaning duties.
+Stewards/kitchen porters are involved in the scullery, washing up and general cleaning duties.
 In a smaller kitchen, these duties may be incorporated.

 A communard is in charge of preparing the meal for the staff during a shift.
 This meal is often referred to as the staff or family meal.

 The escuelerie (from 15th century French and a cognate of the English "scullery"), or the more modern plongeur or dishwasher, is the keeper of dishes, having charge of dishes and keeping the kitchen clean.
 A common humorous title for this role in some modern kitchens is "chef de plonge" or "head dishwasher".